Top 10 Best Metallica Songs

 No, nothing else matters.

 This song has some of the angriest lyrics Metallica ever had.
-"Dream the same thing every night/I see our freedom in my sight/No locked doors, No windows barred/No things to make my brain seem scarred/Sleep my friend and you will see/That dream is my reality/They keep me locked up in this cage/Can't they see it's why my brain says Rage/Sanitarium, leave me be/Sanitarium, just leave me alone!"
+"Dream the same thing every night/I see our freedom in my sight/No locked doors, no windows barred/No things to make my brain seem scarred/Sleep my friend and you will see/That dream is my reality/They keep me locked up in this cage/Can't they see it's why my brain says Rage/Sanitarium, leave me be/Sanitarium, just leave me alone!"
 I won't say these lyrics are meaningful because the only people that ever called me crazy were for other reasons.
-But James seems to be really angry in this song telling people to leave him "Alone!"
+But James seems to be really angry in this song, telling people to leave him "alone!"

 While the lyrics aren't too bad, the riffs and solos are just really good.
-The riff at 4:51 was the main reason this is one of my favorite Metallica songs, and the solos before and after the 4:51 riffs were epic.
+The riff at 4:51 was the main reason this is one of my favorite Metallica songs, and the solos before and after the 4:51 riff were epic.
 The ending was nice, and the intro was one of Metallica's best.

 The best part about the song is that there isn't really any Metallica song quite like it, unlike Damage Inc. and Dyers Eve, which are both pretty much the same, except for the fact that Damage Inc. had some good bass, while Dyers Eve didn't.
 While One and Fade to Black are also good, the intros are pretty much very similar.
-The Day That Never Comes is also a pretty good song, but I like this one better, because of the anger shown in the song.
+The Day That Never Comes is also a pretty good song, but I like this one better because of the anger shown in the song.

-So basically, Welcome Home (Sanitarium) is a good Metallica song and everyone should listen to this before even thinking about making a remix for this list.
-You'll really enjoy the song, especially if you are, or know someone that is considered "Crazy".
+So basically, Welcome Home (Sanitarium) is a good Metallica song, and everyone should listen to this before even thinking about making a remix for this list.
+You'll really enjoy the song, especially if you are, or know someone that is considered "crazy."

 Love the riff and lyrics.